zengjilie/portfolio/content/about.md

 {{< /style >}}

 ## What I'm doing
-Hi,there!
+Howdy!
 I'am Alex 👋

-After learning design stuff for 4 years, I decided to change my career path to software developement after watching the TV Silicon Valley.
-Now I have been coding for 2 years, and still going on! 💻
+After learning how to design stuff for 4 years, I decided to change my career path to software engineering because I want to make my design come true.
+Now I have been coding for 2 years, and still on! 💻
 I am curretly working on full-stack dev, welcome to my website!

 ## Tech I use